RTT realization of quantum affine superalgebras and tensor products: Proof of the coproduct formulas

 \section{Proof of the coproduct formulas}

 Proposition \ref{prop: Drinfeld coproduct estimation} is proved in essentially the same way as \cite[Prop.5.4]{Z}.
-However, it should be noted that the coproduct estimations in {\it loc. cit} are not enough as seen from the proof of Chari's Lemma \ref{lem: cyclicity Chari}.
+However, it should be noted that the coproduct estimations in {\it loc. cit} are not enough in the present paper as seen from the proof of Chari's Lemma \ref{lem: cyclicity Chari}.